The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Conclusion

 \section{Conclusion}

-The intuitive appeal of diffusion language models (dLLMs) lies in their order arbitrariness, often perceived as a superior mechanism for navigating complex reasoning paths.
-Our study reveals a counter-intuitive reality: this unrestricted flexibility in fact narrows the reasoning potential.
-By allowing the model to bypass high-entropy tokens, effectively skipping the most demanding logical branches, arbitrary-order generation acts as an exploitation mechanism that prioritizes greedy optimization of individual trajectories at the expense of broader solution coverage.
+The intuitive appeal of diffusion language models lies in their order arbitrariness, often perceived as a promising mechanism for navigating complex reasoning paths.
+However, our study suggests that for general reasoning tasks such as mathematics and coding, this unrestricted flexibility may inadvertently constrain the reasoning potential.
+Specifically, arbitrary-order generation appears to prioritize the refinement of a single trajectory over broader solution coverage.

-Therefore, the elicitation of reasoning capability for dLLMs can be simpler.
-By operating dLLMs in a standard autoregressive manner, we enable the direct application of Group Relative Policy Optimization (GRPO) without any complex adaptations tailored for order arbitrariness.
-This intentional constraint paradoxically yields a significant improvement in reasoning performance, while fully preserving the parallel decoding capabilities of dLLMs.
-By returning to the basic, natural left-to-right order of language modeling, we hope to encourage a re-examination of its real value in the development of next-generation language models.
+This observation points towards a simpler solution for eliciting reasoning capabilities of dLLMs.
+By aligning the model using a standard autoregressive objective, we enable the direct application of Group Relative Policy Optimization (GRPO) without complex adaptations tailored for order arbitrariness.
+This approach, JustGRPO, suggests that intentionally constraining the exploration order during training, despite its simplicity, can yield notable improvements in reasoning performance, while fully preserving the parallel decoding capabilities of dLLMs at inference.
+By returning to the basic left-to-right order for alignment, this work invites a reconsideration of the trade-offs between arbitrary \emph{vs.} AR order in the development of diffusion language models.